SneaksAndData/arcane-stream-sqlserver-change-tracking/docs/crd.md

         #              continuing.
 If this strategy is used the maxBufferSize must be set.
         strategy: bounded

-        # The maximum size of the buffer in rows for the unbounded strategy
+        # The maximum size of the buffer in rows for the bounded strategy
         maxBufferSize: 1000